Cervical disc herniation

 - Disc sequestration: A disc extrusion that breaks off and seeps into the spinal canal (epidural space)

-The chiropractic and physiotherapy treatments for cervical disc herniation causing neck pain will depend on the location, severity, and associated symptoms/impairments such as pain and muscle weakness.
-Treatments are centred around reducing pain and improving the function of the neck.
-Exercise therapy and rehabilitation exercises play a large role in this condition.
-Surgical opinions at times are needed depending on the progression of the injury.
+The chiropractic, physiotherapy and medical treatments for a cervical disc herniation causing neck pain will depend on the location, severity, and associated symptoms/impairments such as pain and muscle weakness.